James Couper (astronomer): Life

 He taught very little Astronomy and abandoned observations because of the increasing smoke and new buildings in the surrounding areas of the observatory.
 He seemed not to have considered building a new observatory outside the town.

-Couper was a student at the University of Glasgow and graduated Master of Arts in 1775, and Doctor of Divinity in 1800.
+Couper was a student at the University of Glasgow and graduated Master of Arts in 1775, and a Doctor of Divinity in 1800.
 He became minister of Baldernock Parish Church in 1783 until his appointment to the Regius Chair of Astronomy in 1803.
 In November 1813 Couper took on responsibility for teaching Hebrew when the then Professor of Oriental Languages became ill.

 He is buried in Ramshorn Cemetery on Ingram Street in Glasgow.
 The grave lies on the western wall of the main eastern entrance, close to where the cemetery widens.

 Minister

 Couper became minister of Baldernock Parish Church, East Renfrewshire, in 1783.
 In 1795, the present Church building was constructed during his tenure.
 Couper wrote in his first Statistical Account; "The greater part of the inhabitants of this parish devote their time to that most innocent and most useful of secular employments, the cultivation of the earth".

-The "living" received by Couper in 1783 consisted of "63 bolls of meal, £331 in money. a manse and a Glebe of 10 acres whereof seven are arable".
+The "living" received by Couper in 1783 consisted of "63 bolls of the meal, £331 in money. a manse and a Glebe of 10 acres whereof seven are arable".